 For Appointment Changes and Non-Medical Questions

-- Call the appointment hotline if you need to change or cancel your appointment.
+- Call your clinic if you need to change or cancel your appointment.

 - Contact your oncologist (cancer doctor) at their office if you need:

 - Access to your medical records or information sent to your primary care provider